skoji/vagrant-wp-from-backup/README.md

 ## PROBLEMS

 * Depends on keychain
-* Depends on backWPup to folder (i.e. you can not use backup to Dropbox or S3)
+* Depends on backWPup tar.gz to folder (i.e. you can not use backup to Dropbox or S3)

 If you want to run on Linux, or if you want to use backup file on Dropbox or S3, you should modify get-backup.rb.